-A. No. The student shall be ineligible immediately in the sport in which the violation occurs.
+A. No. The student shall be ineligible once TSSAA is made aware of the incident in the sport in which the violation occurs.

 Q. Is it a violation for a registered athlete in baseball or softball to practice with an independent team?